Irenexzwen/3D-genome-gitbook/chapter-1-intro-why-should-people-care-about-3d-genome/01-3d-neuclear-structure.md

 - repeat elements

 There are also evidence to support that TADs are conserved between different cell types and across species.
+- The positioning of TAD is relatively stable across cell types and appears to be independent of tissue-specific gene expression or histone modifications.
+During ESC differentiation, genome-wide switching of compartments A and B occurs, whereas TAD positioning remains stable

 ### Sub TAD and insulation neighborhoods